vishalroygeek/WhatsAppVideoCaller/README.md

 # WhatsApp Video Caller - A privacy concerned video caller app 📹

-An app built with Java, AndroidX & Firebase for the patients who are in qurantine during this COVID-19 pandemic.
+An app built with Java, AndroidX & Firebase for the patients who are in quarantine during this COVID-19 pandemic.
 This app doesn't lets the user bypass the WhatsApp video calling screen and access the WhatsApp in any way.
 You can get to know the whole story [here](https://medium.com/@vishalroygeek/helping-patients-communicate-during-covid-19-f2759c4bf32e)

 ## Demo